PerH3R/basicDE/README.md

 Includes 16 mutation operators, 2 crossover operators, 3 Boundary operators + resampling, 4 credit assignment operators, 1 selection operator and allows for easy addition of new operators.
 To add new operators, add them to the respective .h and .cc file and to the operators.h file.

-An detailed explanation of command line flags can be found in the [argparse header](include/argparse.h).
+A detailed explanation of command line flags can be found in the [argparse header](include/argparse.h).